Fashion and Culture Dissertation Topics

 Research Aim: This study will highlight the impacts of coronavirus on the creative sector, the planning, and innovations to overcome the consequences of COVID-19.

-Fashion and Culture Dissertation Topics for 2020
+Fashion and Culture Dissertation Topics for 2021

 Research Aim: Fashion has always played a significant role in everyone’s life.
-The main aim of the research is to analyse the role and importance of fashion in re-shaping and molding the western cultural values.
+The research aims to analyse the role and importance of fashion in re-shaping and mould Western cultural values.

 Research Aim: Since the last few decades, the fashion industry has played a prominent role in influencing cultural values.
 However, this research will be focusing on how the modern fashion of the 21st century represents the political and cultural ideals of the current era.

-Topic 4: Assessing the fashion trends of royal families around the world: Comparative analysis of UK and Saudi Arabia
+Topic 4: Assessing the fashion trends of royal families around the world: Comparative analysis of the UK and Saudi Arabia

 Iconography Dissertation Topics